Urabewe/OllamaVision/README.md

 ### 🚀 Getting Started
 1. Open SwarmUI and navigate to the **"Utilities"** tab
 2. Click the **"OllamaVision"** tab that appears
+3. In settings you can choose to either connect to Ollama or OpenAI (you will need to enter your API key into the supplied field)
-3. Click **"Connect to Ollama"** in the upper right corner to establish connection
+4. Click **"Connect to Ollama"** (or **"Connect to OpenAI"** if using OpenAI) in the upper right corner to establish connection

 ### 🎯 Setup & Configuration
 1. Select your preferred vision model from the dropdown list